MicroEJ/Kernel-GREEN/README.md

 ## Set up the VEE Port build environment

-Before going any further with the build the VEE Port must be set up with toolchain-specific environment variables and BSP Connection options.
+Before going any further with the build, the VEE Port must be set up with toolchain-specific environment variables and BSP Connection options.

 Please refer to the VEE Port specific documentation for more details.
 As for the [reference VEE Ports](#reference-vee-ports), please refer to the project _README_ file.